flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 If you're looking to use `Option` & `Either` in your C# code, consider using the library [language-ext](https://github.com/louthy/language-ext) which offers fully fleshed-out implementations.

-You might have observed that both `Option` and `Either` offer safety through inversion of control (in Hollywood "don't call us, we'll call you") - instead of reaching inside to get the value/result, you provide code to consume the value inside (if present).
+You might have observed that both `Option` and `Either` offer safety through inversion of control (the "Hollywood" principal - "don't call us, we'll call you") - instead of reaching inside to get the value/result, you provide code to consume the value inside (if present).
 This concept (accepting a function as an argument) is an example of a higher-order function (HoF) - which leads on to the final section.

 [^4]: Sum types are named due to how the "value space" grows as we add possibilities.
 If we have a sum type that is _either_ a boolean _or_ a byte i.e. `Boolean | Byte`, there are 2 (true/false) + 256 (0, 1..255) = 258 possible values.
 By contrast, a "product type" that combines a boolean with a byte has 2 (true/false) * 256 = 512 possible values.